 The most important way the Government can support families is putting in place policies that create a stronger economy with more jobs.

-We are working to build a stronger economy, with more jobs, by: backing small business; record investment in infrastructure; making energy more affordable and reliable; fixing the Budget; tackling union lawlessness; boosting exports; welfare to work measures; and backing ideas and innovation.
+We are working to build a stronger economy, with more jobs, by: backing small businesses, encouraging hard work, boosting exports, fixing the budget and building infrastructure.

 ACCESSIBLE, AFFORDABLE CHILD CARE

 Our new Child Care Subsidy is a once in a generation, $2.5 billion investment by the Liberal and Nationals Government.
 It is making child care more accessible and affordable.

 The Child Care Subsidy assists more than 1 million families to balance work and parenting responsibilities.

 On average, families who use child care will be over $1,300 better off per child per year.

 Some examples of typical families who are better off with the new Subsidy include: